We are partnering with Allegany College of Maryland to make your transfer process easier.

-UB is investing in Pell Grant eligible transfer and military/veteran students by providing financial support toward tuition and fees while you complete your bachelor's degree.
+We are investing in Pell Grant eligible transfer and military/veteran students by providing financial support toward tuition and fees while you complete your bachelor's degree.
 For additional information, visit the Bob Parsons Scholarship web page.

-Not sure which major you should choose at ACM, or which UB program you might enroll in?
+Not sure which major you should choose at ACM, or which UBalt program you might enroll in?
 This chart can help you determine your path.
 Additional pathways may exist; work with an admission counselor or academic adviser to choose the option that works best for you.

 Graduate and Law School Options